Hardneck Garlic / Softneck Garlic

 - Shorter shelf life.
 Quality begins to deteriorate within 4-6 months but some varieties can push out to 10 months with best storage practices.

 - There are hundreds of hardneck garlic varieties!
-Some well-known named are Spanish Roja, Romanian Red, Chesnok Red, Georgian Crystal, German Extra-Hardy, and Music.
+Some well-known named are Spanish Roja, Romanian Red, Chesnok Red, German Extra-Hardy, and Music.

 - Types- Silverskin and Artichoke.